 At Key Stage 3 students can expect to receive homework from subjects with 2+ hours of curriculum time each week.
 In subjects where students only have a single hour, homework is more typically set fortnightly.

 At Key Stage 4 and in the Sixth Form, homework is set each week by class teachers.

 Home learning will vary in nature and is likely to include questions, investigations, research work, learning for assessments and both written and practical tasks.

 All staff are encouraged to upload the homework tasks set to Frog to enable parents and carers to discuss the work set with their children.

 The Library is available for students to complete homework at the end of the school day and support can be sought here, as well as from class teachers as required.

-GCSEPod is another online resource that provides revision podcasts on every topic in most GCSE subjects.
+GCSEPod is another online resource that provides revision podcasts on every topic in most GCSE subjects, along with PiXL Apps.
 Login information is provided to parents by the school.